aliaspooryorik/contentbox-docs/getting_started/index.md

 Our about page is very useful.
 Apart from your build information it contains keyboard shortcuts!
 ContentBox has a lot of keyboard shortcuts available for you and you can very easily navigate throughout it once you memorize them.
-Also, for you module developers we also have an API based on a jquery java script library.
-And you can very easily do data biding for your own shortcuts so if you want to offer you own keyboard shortcuts it’s very easy.
+Also, for module developers, we also have an API based on the jQuery JavaScript library.
+You can add key bindings so if you want to offer you own keyboard shortcuts it’s very easy.

 ### Updates

 Our sophisticated auto-update system offers 3 ways of getting updates from Ortus Solutions.
 Check for updates:
 We have a Stable Channel which can check against new ContentBox releases.
-We also have a Bleeding Edge Release: all our releases will go in our release cycle so all our releases will be in the bleeding edge channel 1 or 2 weeks before actually making to a stable channel.
+We also have a Bleeding Edge Release: all our releases will go in our release cycle so all our releases will be in the bleeding edge channel 1 or 2 weeks before actually making it to the stable channel.

 #### Download Updates: